Mineral industry of Peru: Environmental impacts and social protest

+Environmental Justice Implications

+Mining companies which are typically operated by US companies have caused pollution that have affected many local communities and ecosystems.
+For example, in Tacna and Moquegua regions, Southern Copper dumped 785 million metric tons of waste into the Ite Bay which damaged the critical fishing areas that many local communities relied on.
+Other examples include the Mosaic Company’s Miski Mayo phosphate mine which was responsible for killing off livestock pasture and trees.
+These mining companies are not being held responsible for their poor waste management, and instead the local communities around them are facing the burdens due to the environmental harm being caused.
+To make matters worse, these local communities, mainly indigenous communities rely on the environment around them for sustenance.
+Water and air pollution is leading to health concerns in the surrounding mining areas.
+In Cerro de Pasco, Peru mining activities are heavily practiced in which these communities have been exposed and endured various health consequences ranging from chronic to fatal diseases.
+The World Health Organization has concluded through repeated environmental samplings that the heavy metals found in the water exceed the safety limits.
+Overall, a stronger governance system is needed to monitor mining activities in the area to make sure they are not harming the environment and the people around it.

 Compensation

 Mineral industry corporations use territory occupied by indigenous populations to carry out their operations.
 In the process, they compromise land and water resources, taking away the community's livelihood assets and sources of cultural identity.
 Corporations attempt to compensate for these changes through the price they pay for using the land, offering employment to the local population, and implementing community development programs.

 Land use

 In exchange for using land for mining operations, corporations pay royalties to the Peruvian government.
 Peruvian law requires that a portion of these royalties be returned to the communities and households that the mining operations directly affect.
 Due to political corruption, however, these royalties often fail to be redistributed to local communities.
 This lack of financial compensation has been a major source of corporate-community conflict and peasant protests in Peru's mineral industry.